HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 PROJECT NO:

-PROJECT-DESCRIPTION PAGE 5
+PAGE 5

-1. To implement hand-held based computer applications to automate the DUI report-writing processes by
+1. To implement hand-held based computer applications to automate the DUI report -writing processes by

 January 1, 2003.